LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

     ]
 }
 ```
+1. All fields are required.
-variables is optional, if it is not set, the default value set in handoff will be used.
+2. If variables is empty object, the default value set in handoff will be used.
+3. The value of consent must be true.
+4. If the vaule of skill or templateId is not correct, it will failed to create proactive campaign and error will be returned.

 **Response Example**

 ```json